ContentsMayBeHot/RivalsofAetherSupervisedLearning/CONTRIBUTING.md

 - File names: "_fname"
 - Directory names: "_dname"
-- Absolute paths: "_abspath"
+- Absolute paths: "_apath"
-- Relative paths: "_relpath"
+- Relative paths: "_rpath"

 When referring to replay files in code, say "roa" rather than "replay".
 This helps avoid confusion between the replays folder and an individual replay file.
 For example, "roa_abspath" and "replays_abspath" are much more easily distinguishable than "replay_abspath" and "replays_abspath".